Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Related Work

-\textbf{Invariant Graph Learning. } The concept of invariant graph learning draws inspiration from seminal works such as those by~\citep{arjovsky2019invariant, rosenfeld2020risks, ahuja2021invariance}.
-This approach aims at identifying stable graph structures (e.g., subgraphs) or representations (predictors) that remain consistent across different environments, thereby enhancing out-of-distribution (OOD) generalization.
+\textbf{Invariant Graph Learning. } The concept of invariant graph learning, inspired from seminal works~\cite{arjovsky2019invariant, rosenfeld2020risks, ahuja2021invariance}, targets on identifying stable graph structures (e.g., subgraphs) or representations (predictors) that remain consistent across different environments, thereby enhancing OOD generalization.
 This is achieved by capturing salient graph features and minimizing empirical risks across varying conditions.
-For example, DIR~\citep{wu2022discovering} distinguishes between invariant and environment-specific subgraphs by creating varied interventional distributions on the training distribution.
-CIGA~\citep{chen2022learning} further explores this domain by employing synthetic environments and the graph generation process to identify stable features under various distribution shifts.
+In scenarios where establishing causality is complex or where strong assumptions may not hold, the task can be approximated by identifying features that demonstrate invariance under distributional shifts, thereby facilitating OOD generalization~\cite{li2022out}.
+Effective OOD generalization is achieved by basing predictions solely on invariant information~\cite{li2022out}.
+For example, DIR~\cite{wu2022discovering} distinguishes between invariant and environment-specific subgraphs by creating varied interventional distributions on the training distribution.
+CIGA~\cite{chen2022learning} further explores this domain by employing synthetic environments and the graph generation process to identify stable features under various distribution shifts.
 However, this line of research assumes \emph{access to test environments during training}, which is an unrealistic assumption given the impracticality of covering all possible test scenarios.
 Training in limited environments reduces spurious correlations but fails to generalize to new, unseen environments.
-DISGEN~\citep{huang2024enhancing} gains promising results in disentangling the size factors from graph representations by minimizing the shared information between size- and task-related information, however, the technique is constrained to handle size generalization.
+DISGEN~\cite{huang2024enhancing} gains promising results in disentangling the size factors from graph representations by minimizing the shared information between size- and task-related information, however, the technique is constrained to handle size generalization.
+Recently, CANET~\cite{wu2024graph} introduces an environment estimator that infers a pseudo-environment, enabling the model to capture stable features under node-level distribution shifts without requiring prior knowledge of environment labels.
+Nevertheless, CANET does not address OOD issues in other applications, such as molecular graphs.
 In this work, we propose a framework capable of generalizing to unseen environments characterized by differences not only in graph size but also in graph structure, node features, and edge features.